isec-tugraz/beanie_cipher/reference_implementations/rust/README.md

 `tweak_key_schedule` takes the main key, a tweak, and a round number and returns the corresponding encrypted tweak

-`key_expansion` takes the encrypted tweak and a number specifying the subkeys needed for the datapath and stores these subkeys in the array `round_keys`
+`key_expansion` takes the encrypted tweak and a number specifying the subkeys needed for the datapath and returns the round keys